 The provisions of the Act do not require Landsnet to deliver cash or other assets in repayment of over-collected revenue, nor to provide additional services without charge.
-Instead, the over-collection of revenue shall be corrected through general changes to the transmission tariff in the following years.
-Landsnet bases its tariff decisions on the revenue cap and the repayment provision.
+Landsnet bases its tariff decisions on the revenue cap and the repayment provision

-On the basis of the provisions of law governing the repayment of over-collected revenue and the provisions of the International Financial Reporting Standards, no effects of revenue-cap-based settlements for 2006-2012 are recognised in the annual financial statements.
+On the basis of the provisions of law governing the repayment of over-collected revenue and the provisions of the International Financial Reporting Standards, no effects of revenue-cap-based settlements for 2006-2014 are recognised in the annual financial statements.